-On average, painting the interior of a house this size costs between $3,500 and $6,000.
-This means you might spend $1 to $3 per square foot, depending on factors like the type of paint and the amount of work required.
+On average, painting the interior of a house costs between $3,500 and $6,000.
+You can spend $1 to $3 per square foot, depending on the type of paint and the amount of work required.
 Interior painting often includes walls, ceilings, and sometimes trims, which can add to the overall price.

 For the exterior, the typical cost ranges from $2,250 to $6,000, or about $1.50 to $4 per square foot.
 Exterior painting can cost more because of the need for weather-resistant paint and the extra effort involved in working outdoors.
 Factors like the height of the house or whether you need multiple coats of paint can also influence the final price.